JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-usage.md

 ![File structure of the composeResources directory](compose-resources-android-webview.png){width="230"}

-## Other resources and external access
+## Interaction with other libraries and resources

 ### Accessing multiplatform resources from external libraries

-If you want to use multiplatform resources in other libraries included in your project, you can pass the platform-specific path to the file to them.
+If you want to process multiplatform resources using other libraries included in your project, you can pass platform-specific file paths to these other APIs.
-To get the platform-specific path, call the `Res.getUri()` function with the project path to the resource:
+To get a platform-specific path, call the `Res.getUri()` function with the project path to the resource:

 ```kotlin
 val uri = Res.getUri("files/my_video.mp4")